Welcome to today's edition of the Rush 24-7 podcast.

 Other versions of the story say it was pretty obvious at the outset.

-It did take a long time for her to get to a place where the proper kind of treatment could be uh administered, and it was too late by the time she uh she finally got there.
+It did take a long time for her to get to a place where the proper kind of treatment could be administered.

-And he gave specifics of the problem, and we talk about them here.
+And we talk about them here.

 They don't have room for you.

-It's it's an absolute mess.
+It's an absolute mess.

 And the same thing happens there that will happen here.

-Uh people who can afford it will have their own private doctors and private hospitals they can go to, and uh people who can't will be stuck in the system.
+People who can afford it will have their own private doctors and private hospitals they can go to.

-You take a look at any government bureaucracy with which you interface, and you realize it's an absolute it's the last thing in the world you look forward to.
+You take a look at any government bureaucracy with which you interface, and you realize it's an absolute, it's the last thing in the world you look forward to.

 I don't care if it's a city, state, or federal agency you have to deal with.